What is Residential Care?

 A care home may be the best option if you or someone you know needs ongoing care.
 Inspect care homes with a loved one to assess whether it is a good care home for their needs.

-1. Care homes can reduce the stress of caring for someone, allowing them to focus on their social life and wellbeing.
+- Care homes can reduce the stress of caring for someone, allowing them to focus on their social life and wellbeing.
 Care can be for an extended time or a limited period.
 Talk to a care team to find out which option is best for you.

-2. Make sure it's easy for a family member to visit - a care or nursing home a long distance away from someone's own home or family isn't ideal for a resident.
+- Make sure it's easy for a family member to visit - a care or nursing home a long distance away from someone's own home or family isn't ideal for a resident.

-3. Care homes provide a safe and comfortable environment for residents especially those with a medical condition that may need more help.
+- Care homes provide a safe and comfortable environment for residents especially those with a medical condition that may need more help.

-4. Check the 'Care Quality Commission' website to find quality scores for homes.
+- Check the 'Care Quality Commission' website to find quality scores for homes.
 This can be a great tool to see the strengths and weaknesses of a home.

 Residential Care at Rowan Park

-Residential Care is available at Rowan Park for those looking for luxury care in every aspect.
-Whether you're looking for yourself or a loved one, we know you'll be amazed by our gorgeous home.
+Residential Care is available at Rubislaw Park in Aberdeen for those looking for luxury care in every aspect.
+Whether you're looking for yourself or a loved one, we know you'll be impressed by our gorgeous home.
+Get in touch to find out more from our expert team today.